rjsanghamitra/store-monitoring/README.md

 applied the above extrapolation logic to calculate the uptime/downtime when the current status and the next status are not the same.

 I still have to work on a few corner cases, which are giving undesired reports for some stores.

+This implementation uses maps for storing the data in the database.
+It is not space-efficient, but it takes only about a second or two to complete the report generation.
+But performing all the operations directly on the database is space-efficient but it takes around 29 minutes(I tried that as well) to complete the report generation.
+Therefore I have not done that implementation.